 For those of you that read my “Importance of Brand and Market Value” newsletter lesson, you know what I mean.
 You know what to look for.
 You know what matters in pricing.
 If you missed it, Sign up for the newsletter so you don’t miss important upcoming lessons!

 So ladies, next time you see a MAJOR reseller telling people that comps are the only thing that matters, do nothing, we all have a right to our beliefs.
 But realize that there is all sorts of information out there.
 Do your own research.

 Make sure you know who you are following?
 Do they have a business background?
 Are their arguments compelling?
 Does what they are telling you make sense?
 Are they giving you facts backing up what they say?
 Question everything.
 This is your business.
 Make the choice to follow people that give you reasons, that teach you the why.
 Don’t just follow people’s strategies and system’s blindly.

 So, I have shared my honest point of view about why you should not price based on comps.
 As you all know, there has been some drama around this topic this week lol.
 Some people believe that what I am saying is bogus and crazy talk.
 Is it?

-MY ASK: If there was any part of this newsletter that caught your eye.
-Anything you learned or found interesting... please share it on your stories and tag me so I can share it on my page. @theglobalcollectiveco
+MY ASK: If there was any part of this post that caught your eye, anything you learned or found interesting... please share it on your stories and tag me so I can share it on my page. @theglobalcollectiveco

 Sharing this information will make people think twice about why they do what they do.
 I could just keep this information to myself and take advantage of the amazing buying opportunities created by people pricing on comps.
 So why do I share...